GaganBehrh/p5frontendpart/README.md

   * Result:Pass, it was possible to receive all the comments the backend and see it in the front end

 *Viewing/Receiving of all profiles :  As a user, I was able to see all the profiles created so far
-  * Result:Pass, it was possible to receive all the profiels from the backend and view it in the front end
+  * Result:Pass, it was possible to receive all the profiles from the backend and view it in the front end

 ## Pages present in the project and its related functionality: